hseritt/simple-rest-api-server/README.md

 # Simple Rest API Server

-This is a very simple Rest API server written using Django and the Django Rest Framework.
+A simple REST Api backend server written with Django and Django Rest Framework for use with Javascript frontend frameworks.

-It has a very simple app already included called "events".
+It has a very simple app already included called "example".
 It can be used with frontend JS frameworks like Angular or React.
 In fact, it pairs very well with my own [angular-tour-of-events](https://github.com/hseritt/angular-tour-of-events/tree/GET-Example-DjangoRF).

 ## Set Up